 Vader strides over to the comms officer.
 “Get me Black Leader.”

-Luke’s voice responds promptly.
+Luke’s voice responds promptly over the link.
 “Black Leader, go.”

 “The ships will crash on the planet’s surface.
 The slice is proving problematic.”